HawkstoNGriM/NeonEx/README.md

 You NEED to have your CSV datasets
 For this you can use Updater.sh
 USE PHP 8 FOR THIS (and xampp accordingly)
+ALSO: use windows detectcms script for windows and linux for linux

 # Dependencies
 - If you got both the .csv files using the updater or similar commands you are set to go!